 I’ve been thinking a lot about the idea of home recently.
 I’m writing this as I approach my last week in Oxford, after ten months here and three years in Southampton before that.
-I’m moving back to live with my family, where I’ll be based as I work part-time for Student Hubs and study for an MA in London.
+I’m moving back to live with my family, where I’ll be based as I work for Student Hubs and study for a part-time MA in London.

 By the spring of 2015, I felt ready to leave, but also sad at the thought of it.
-My perfectionist tendencies, busy schedule and health issues had put quite a strain on me, physically and mentally.
-I spent June to August at home, recovering from a restrictive eating disorder and going through the diagnostic process for coeliac disease.
-Both were painful experiences, giving me no choice but to slow down.
+A packed schedule and health issues had put a strain on me, physically and mentally.
+I was diagnosed with coeliac disease during a quiet summer at home.
 Going from an independent life of studying and other commitments to being dependent on my family was difficult, but I needed that time to get better and learn to appreciate who I am outside of the things I do (you can read my thoughts on identity here).

 All of these things have given me a strong sense of home in Oxford.
 At times I’ve felt landlocked (growing up by the sea will do that to you) and frustrated at having to wade my way through tourists to get to work, but the beauty of the place and the people I’ve spent the year with have far outweighed those moments.
 I’m grateful to have experienced living here, although now feels like the right time to leave and get some rest before starting work and university again.